 cuisine by famous chef, Roy Yamaguchi.
 It is kid

 the wait staff was attentive and helpful when we ate there.

-The food was tasty as expected and the drinks were great (tried the
+The food is tasty and the drinks are great (tried the

 pineapple martini and the sparkling sake).
 The views of the

 Most happening spot in Ko’olina!
 The food is delicious and consider the drinks as dessert!
 And that would be a signature Mai Mai with a Lilikoi Foam…and more temping drinks on the menu!

 Monkeypod Kitchen is an open air restaurant with a fun tiki bar feel to it.
 The walls are lined with surf boards and the ceiling anchored with shipping ropes and creative lighting.

 The menu is friendly with lots of familiar items with an island twist of course.
 Consider the Crispy Wonton Poke Tacos and Rosemary & Tzatziki Sauce Chicken Wings as an appetizer…they are so yummy!
 Enjoy a Big Island Lobster Wood Fired Pizza to share, or some Mahi Mahi Fish & Chips, or go all in for Monkeypod’s Ribeye CAP or a Kiawe Wood Grilled Ahi Tuna Steak.

 Take advantage of their daily happy from 3:30 PM to 5 PM.
 Discounted drinks, appetizers and gourmet pizzas!

 Location: 92-1048 Olani St, Kapolei / Phone – (808) 380-4086 Open Daily 11 AM to 11 PM